swat-hub/swat-hub/README.md

-- 👋 Hi,my great people
+- 👋 hi,my great people
 - 👀 this is your swati
 - 🌱 I’m currently persuing BCA from Langat Singh College Muzaffarpur
 - 😁 you connect me via these link